-The closure period will commence once the last planned blocks of dimension stone has been extracted from the quarry, at the end of the active mining period.
-The scope of the proponent site rehabilitation emphasizes the backfilling of excavated quarries and sampling holes with previously removed top soil and overburden rocks.
+The closure period will commence once the last planned blocks of lithium ore has been extracted from the pit, at the end of the active mining period.
+The scope of the proponent site rehabilitation emphasizes the previously removed top soil and overburden rocks to be gently sloped and distributed evenly so that natural vegetation can regrow.
+It is also required that pits are properly fenced off to avoid unauthorized entry and incidental fall ins of animals.
 Mine rehabilitation is the process of repairing the damage done by mining activities.
 Rehabilitation has been planned with a main aim of returning disturbed environment close to its pre mining state.
 It is also planned to cater for the access road, vehicle tracks around the site, removal, and restoration of areas covered by stockpile and rock piles.
 The closure vision for the proposed project is to establish a safe, stable and non-polluting post-prospecting landscape that can facilitate integrated, self-sustaining and value generating opportunities, thereby leave a lasting positive legacy.